 As buyers look to purchase 2022 plate vehicles over the next few weeks an influx of used cars will come to market.
 Although this often provides a great opportunity to get hold of good quality stock buyers are being warned to be vigilant of the common scams in operation that could be used to defraud … Continue reading Car buyers warned of scams ahead of plate change

-The Financial Conduct Authority (FCA) has acted to provide consumers with some much needed love and protection on Valentine's day.
-If you've been into a dealership recently and used Klarna, Clearpay, Laybuy or Openbuy to pay for vehicle add-on products like extended warranties, GAP insurance and alike you could receive some money back.
-In fact, … Continue reading Bought vehicle add-ons using BNPL recently?
-You could be in luck
+This Valentine’s Day, the Financial Conduct Authority (FCA) has delivered some welcome protection for consumers.
+If you’ve recently visited a dealership and used BNPL services like Klarna, Clearpay, Laybuy, or Openbuy to pay for vehicle add-ons—such as extended warranties, GAP insurance, or similar—you could receive money back.
+In fact, the FCA’s action isn’t limited to … Continue reading Used BNPL for car insurances?
+What You Should Know